ManuUpadhyaya/manuupadhyaya.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a PhD student at the Department of Automatic Control at Lund University and in the WASP (Wallenberg AI, Autonomous Systems and Software Program) graduate school.
+I am currently a PhD student at the department of automatic control at Lund University and in the WASP (Wallenberg AI, autonomous systems and software program) graduate school.
 My main supervisor is [Pontus Giselsson](https://www.control.lth.se/personnel/personnel/pontus-giselsson/) and co-supervisor is [Sebastian Banert](https://portal.research.lu.se/en/persons/sebastian-banert).
 I joined the department in July 2020.

 I have received an MSc in engineering physics (2020), an MSc in finance (2020) and a BSc in mathematics (2015), all from Lund University.
 I have also spent time as a student research visitor at UC Berkeley (2017) and ETH Zürich (2018).